This post contains affiliate links.

 Stir in the curry paste and turmeric and cook for another minute.

 Stir in the coconut milk, broth, miso, and soy sauce.
-Cover and gently simmer for 10 minutes.
+Cover, bring to a boil, and gently simmer for 10 minutes.
 Right before serving, add the lime juice.
 Taste and add salt as needed.

 Meanwhile, prepare egg noodles according to the instructions on the package.